 - Protects Nerve Cells: blocks blood clotting issues related to nervous system disorders.

 While ginkgo biloba is known to exert significant effects on the body and brain – the real question is, 'does it really boost memory and offer benefits to your mind?’
 Research into ginkgo continues to try and pin-point the exact benefits of the plant – but numerous clinical studies highlight the nutrient as having both short-term and long-term benefits as a brain supplement...

 Supplementing with ginkgo biloba has been found to improve short-term memory in healthy adults significantly and has also been shown to be effective when combined with other cognitive nutrients.
 This highlights the benefits of taking a broad-spectrum ginkgo supplement such as Spark when looking to improve focus and attention or Shine – if you need a positive, all-natural mood enhancer.
 The nutrient can help with daily mental performance and thus support goal achievement helping you show up and be your best.

 Dementia and Alzheimer’s treatment

 Ginkgo biloba has a big reputation as a useful supplement to take for long-term anti-ageing benefits when it comes to the mind – something backed-up by several studies.
 This includes a meta-analysis, which looked at more than 2,300 people with mental decline and reported that ginkgo biloba extract was a safe and effective form of treatment for those with dementia.

 Similarly, an extensive study into Alzheimer's and vascular dementia, concluded that the supplement reduced the disease's symptoms and enhanced cognitive function and mood.
-Ginkgo has also been found to compare well with drugs for degenerative mental diseases, in some studies.
-However, anyone suffering from serious mental decline or a specific disease should always discuss their options with a qualified expert, rather than self-medicating with brain supplements.
+In some studies, Ginkgo has also been found to compare well with drugs for degenerative mental diseases.
+However, anyone suffering from serious mental decline or a specific disease should always discuss their options with a qualified expert rather than self-medicating with brain supplements.